BSC 2891 Python Programming for Biology 3 Credits

 Application of immunological, molecular biological and microbial techniques to the isolation, identification, and characterization of bacteria and viruses.

-MCB 4203 Bacterial and Viral Pathogens 3 Credits
+MCB 4203 Bacterial Pathogens 3 Credits

 MCB 4304 Genetics of Microorganisms 3 Credits